madsbangh/EasyButtons/README.md

 1. Clone the repo or download the latest release
 2. Add the EasyButtons folder to your Unity project or import the .unitypackage

+### Use the Button attribute
-3. Add the Button attribute to a method
+1. Add the Button attribute to a method

    ![Code example](/Images/example.png)
-4. You should now see a button at the top of the component with the same name as the method
+2. You should now see a button at the top of the component with the same name as the method

    ![Button in the inspector](/Images/inspector.png)